-An M.S. degree-seeking student must formally select his or her M.S. degree committee no later than the completion of their general degree requirements.
+An M.S. or I.U.G. degree-seeking student must formally select his or her Master's Degree Committee no later than the completion of their general degree requirements.
 This normally occurs after completing the first year of studies.